 I think I made you up inside my head.
 There are so many experiences that I might have only imagined.
 So many aspects of my friendship with Chloe, so many looks from people, so much of many things.
 There’s a madness that comes with being often isolated and struggling to connect with others while also being incredibly naïve and exceptionally inexperienced.

 I remember a scene from the French movie Fat Girl where, in sight of her sister and the dude her sister is flirting with, Anaïs swims back and forth between a pole holding up the diving platform at a pool and the pool’s ladder.
 When she reaches each one, she holds it and talks to it and kisses it like it’s her lover.
 What she tells these inanimate suitors is intelligent but naïve: “Women aren’t like bars of soap, you know.
 They don’t wear away.
 On the contrary, each lover brings them more, and you get all the benefit.”
 Then: “You make me sick.
 How can you disgust me and attract me so much?”

 When I go to bed, I feel myself expand into the surrounding darkness and feel myself walking, moving, touching surfaces as I move about with people I love.
 Talking to them and using my hands to touch the words we’ve spoken.

 I feel fine.
-I’m not bitter or overly tragic, not most of the things my family says I am after reading these, just suspended swimming back and forth between my own two poles.
-I have, if not an early life lived dangerously, an early life where I have keenly felt everything.
-And, in fact, I have had hundreds of real experiences.
+I’m not bitter or overly tragic or any of the other things my family says I am after reading these entries.
+I’m just in limbo, swimming back and forth between my own two poles.
+I have, if not an early life lived dangerously, one in which I have keenly felt everything.
+In fact, I have had hundreds of real experiences.
 I’ll have more. ♦